lodosicles/assistant-gm/README.md

 # AssistantGM

-AssistantGM is a module for Foundry VTT that integrates a local Large Language Model into your game, assisting with dynamic content generation.
-It allows you to generate text based on prompts and selected journal entries, leveraging the power of AI to enhance your storytelling and world-building.
+AssistantGM is a module for Foundry VTT that integrates a local large language model into your game via the Open WebUI API.
+It allows you to generate text based on prompts and selected journal entries, assisting with dynamic content generation.

 I have never coded a module for FoundryVTT before let alone anything in Javascript.
 Please forgive any egregious weirdness in the code, my lack of knowledge, and any questionable coding.
 I only have limited Python experience.

+Also please note this is obviously not affiliated with Open WebUI or Ollama in any way.

 ## Features